 'Hazardous drinking' is another designation used to describe non-dependent problem use of alcohol.

-Dr Julie R. Pittman and Dr Philip H. Chung would like to gratefully acknowledge Dr Robert M. Swift and Dr Lorenzo Leggio, the previous contributors to this monograph.
-RMS declares that he has no competing interests.
-LL is an author of a reference cited in this monograph.
+Dr Colin Drummond would like to gratefully acknowledge Dr Julie R. Pittman, Dr Philip H. Chung, Dr Robert M. Swift, and Dr Lorenzo Leggio, previous contributors to this topic.
+JRP, PHC, and RMS declare that they have no competing interests.
+LL is an author of a reference cited in this topic.

 Royal Prince Alfred Hospital and Discipline of Medicine